Mjz86/String/rope_paper.md

 - If two adjacent non sso children have a combined size smaller than the SSO buffer, they must be combined into a single SSO leaf.
 - If there is only one leaf, the tree height is 0, and no node exists.
 - Leaves (except SSO leaves and the root inline leaf) cannot be directly modified (i.e., characters cannot be changed or appended via direct buffer access).
 However, substring operations are permitted.

+### B?

+ the choice of B is going to effect:

+ - node size  :

+  more children increase node size, each child adds 64+8bytes (padding not considered , but each node has max of 56×2bytes of padding and min of 56)

+- sso potential :

+ more children  means that more  ajason children can be combined , and considering the 64 sso for each child ,  the more the  inline children,  the fragmented spread the data will be , and less L3 cache misses and TLB misses ( translation  lookup table for virtual addresses to physical addresses is usually in 4kb chunks,  so , almost all the sso node data , would have a single physical place)

+ - hight :
+  the hight would decrease by -log(multipier)

+ - balancing constant  :
+   as each node gets bigger , more stuff would need to be moved around for node balancing , and lazy nodes are very annoying in this regard,  because they cant be moved by memmove, this is because the lazy nodes have virtual move and copy functions that move them from one lazy sso to the other. but this is not generally a problem because trivial generators could use the indicator that they are trivially copyable. and in general,  operations on arrays tend to be fast

+ - Allocator performance :

+ allocators might be better for particular sizes. if nodes are too large,  they may not fit in a single page . also , bigger nodes will increase memory consumption  when the rope root node exeds the sso requirement.

 ## definition of substring and concatenate: